 - Special Techniques: There’s really none required which is why I love this recipe!
 The only super easy trick is how to not eat the whole batch of cookie dough!

 The full printable recipe is below, but I’ll walk you though some of the steps beforehand.

 - vegetable shortening and butter: for richness and to add the fat we need.
 Make sure your butter is at room temperature

-- sugar: we’re using one cup granulated sugar and one cup light brown sugar
+- sugar: we’re using one cup white sugar and one cup light brown sugar

 - eggs: your eggs should be at room temperature before baking.
 If you forgot to pull your eggs from the refrigerator, you can add them to a cup of lukewarm water for about ten minutes